-1. Adding Twitter Block on Page or Post
+1. Adding a Twitter Block on the Page or Post

 Firstly, to embed tweets to your blog or page, click on the add new block button and search “Twitter”.
 After that, it will ask you for the URL link of the tweet you want to insert.
 For that, come to the Twitter page and copy the URL of the tweet from the browser bar of the screen.
 Past it in the field for the URL and click on “Embed”.

 And there your tweet will be embedded.
 But the problem with this method is that the conversion with the main tweet which you may not want also gets embedded.
 So your users not only see the tweet but also the conversation made to the same tweet.
 If you don’t want your users to see the conversation, use another method mentioned below.